Micropolis 1200-Series

 Overview

 The Micropolis 1200 series of hard disk drives is a lineup of three models of full height 8-inch storage devices.
-Introduced in 1983, they represent a first step in Micropolis' early storage solutions.
+Designed in 1979 and introduced in 1982, they represent a first step in Micropolis' early storage solutions.
 The actual platter containment is of lower height, making space for a controller board sandwiched on top while fitting the 8 inch Shugart mounting slot.
 Note that the drives in this series all have a proprietary ANSI inferface.

 MFM is short for "Modified frequency modulation".
 RLL means "Run-length limited".
 GCR abbreviates "Group coded recording".